 We may be exposed to increased maintenance costs for our leased aircraft associated with a lessee's failure to properly maintain the aircraft or pay supplemental maintenance rent.
 If an aircraft is not properly maintained, its market value may decline which would result in lower revenues from its lease or sale.
-Under our leases, our lessees are primarily responsible for maintaining the aircraft and complying with all governmental requirements applicable to the lessee and the aircraft, including operational, maintenance, government agency oversight, registration requirements and airworthiness directives.
-Although we require many of our lessees to pay us a supplemental maintenance rent, failure of a lessee to perform termination of the applicable lease, which could be substantial, to restore the aircraft to an acceptable condition prior to sale or re-leasing.
+Under our leases, our lesses are primarily responsible for maintaining the aircraft and complying with all governmental requirements applicable to the lessee and the aircraft, including operational, maintenance, government agency oversight, registration requirements and airworthiness directives.
+Although we require many of our lesses to pay us a supplemental maintenance rent, failure of a lessee to perform required maintenance during the term of a lease could result in a decrease in value of an aircraft, an inability to re-lease an aircraft at favorable rates, if at all, or a potential grounding of an aircraft.
+Maintenance failures by a lessee would also likely require us to incur maintenance and modification costs upon the termination of the applicable lease, which could be substantial, to restore the aircraft to an acceptable condition prior to sale or re-leasing.
 Supplemental maintenance rent paid by our lessees may not be sufficient to fund our maintenance costs.
 Our lessees' failure to meet their obligations to pay supplemental maintenance rent or perform required scheduled maintenance or our inability to maintain our aircraft may materially and adversely affect our financial results.